IT21266300/Inventory-LTO-Management-System/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
 This repository is licensed under GNU AFFERO GENERAL PUBLIC LICENSE Version 3 [LICENSE](LICENSE).
 Unauthorized use or distribution may result in legal action.
 For inquiries, contact vihiitsolutions@gmail.com .

 ## Contact